mehmetgulerogoo/ogoo-galileo-galilei/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-In this project, it is actively used in [OGOO Nikola Tesla](https://github.com/mehmetgulerogoo/ogoo-nikola-tesla) and [OGOO Napoleon Bonaparte](https://github.com/mehmetgulerogoo/ogoo-napoleon-bonaparte) projects.
+In this project, it is actively used in [Nikola Tesla](https://github.com/mehmetgulerogoo/ogoo-nikola-tesla) and [Napoleon Bonaparte](https://github.com/mehmetgulerogoo/ogoo-napoleon-bonaparte) projects.
 You can see how it is used in these projects.

 <p align="right">(<a href="#top">back to top</a>)</p>